UCR-Robotics/ee144/docs/lab4bonus.rst

 - Note that this time you need to return the final transformation matrix T, as opposed to position only in Lab 4.

-- There will be 20 test cases (10 for each approach) on autograder.
+- There will be 5 test cases for each approach on autograder.
   All scripts will be double checked and the final score may be manually adjusted.

 - It is required to use the PoE and the D-H parameters to solve the problem.